cellml/libcellml/docs/reference/sectionB_elements.rst

 .. marker2_1

-2. Every :code:`import` element MAY contain one or more specific information item children, each of which MUST be of one of the following types:
+2. Every :code:`import` element MAY contain one or more specific element children, each of which MUST be of one of the following types:

    #.
 An :code:`import units` element; or